 11. Don’t be so Moral

-I have worked with men from all over the world and something I have heard quite frequently is men talking about how they will just give their partner the house and money for their kids.
-This is wrong, don’t do things just because they are morally right – at the end of your divorce you will get the bad end of the stick and it’ll take you 10 years to get back on your feet.
+I have worked with men from all over the world, and something I have heard quite frequently is men discussing how they would give their partner the house and money for their children.
+This is wrong; don’t do things just because they are morally right.
+At the end of your divorce, you’ll get the short end of the stick, and it’ll take you 10 years to get back on your feet.

-Lets say your wife’s car breaks down and she asks you for money to fix it so she can drop the kids off to you, that’s not your responsibility.
-The amount of men going through a divorce I have worked with who would just spend thousands to fix their wife’s car is astonishing.
+Let’s say your wife’s car breaks down and she asks you for money to fix it so she can drop the kids off with you; that’s not your responsibility.
+The amount of men going through a divorce I have worked with who would spend thousands to fix their wife’s car is astonishing.
 The worst part, she’ll use that same car to go off and date other men that very night – she’s happy to use your money so she can see her new man on your dime.

 13. Diet

 Your diet will change because you’ll now eat for convenience rather than on time, prepared, cleaned and to a certain standard.
-You should also look at staying away from comfort eating, this will get out of hand if you get into a routine of stopping at a fast food place on the way home from work for dinner.
-Although cooking and cleaning is the last thing you want to do, you should look at a simple low-carb/ calorie meal that takes little preparation.
-I would recommend getting an air fryer.
+You should also avoid comfort eating, as it can become a habit if you develop a routine of stopping at a fast-food place on the way home from work for dinner.
+Although cooking and cleaning are the last things you want to do, consider a simple, low-carb, calorie meal that requires little preparation.
+I recommend getting an air fryer.

 14. Mutual Friends

 This is a part of the divorce you need to keep an eye on.
-Consider everything you do and say will go back to your ex, if privacy is something you are looking for then perhaps stay clear of mutual friends.
-It’s quite common for friends of a couple to have split opinions or loyalty, I wouldn’t take my chances on this.
+Keep in mind that everything you do and say will be remembered by your ex.
+If privacy is something you’re looking for, then stay clear of mutual friends.
+It’s pretty common for friends of a couple to have split opinions or loyalty.
+I wouldn’t take my chances on this.

 15. Get a Dog